pasj453/molecule_properties_prediction/README.md

 This repository contains code for molecule proterty prediction, based on neural-based inferences.
 There are two types of model:
-* a multilayer perceptron with on intermediate layer
+* a multilayer perceptron with several intermediate layers
 * a GRU-based RNN model

 The RNN is learned with a model of [mol2vec](https://mol2vec.readthedocs.io/en/latest/) inspired by the famous [word2vec](https://fr.wikipedia.org/wiki/Word2vec) model.
-Both model are written in tensorflow
+Both model are written in tensorflow.

 ## Installation